New Jersey / Camden County

 DMV Information

-Vehicle services for Magnolia residents are managed by the New Jersey Motor Vehicle Commission, conveniently located in nearby West Deptford.
-Residents can access licensing, registration, and other services both in-person and online.
+Residents of Magnolia handle vehicle services through the New Jersey Motor Vehicle Commission, conveniently located in West Deptford.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 New Jersey